 Covers formatting and transcription of a variety of medical documents.
 Emphasis will be on authentic forms and material; formatting; spelling; building speed and accuracy; and proofreading and correcting errors.
+Must earn a grade of "C" or better in this course to proceed.
 (Prerequisite(s): MEDS 1480 or concurrent enrollment) 3C/2/1/0